finn-no/eslint-config-finn/rules/no-restricted-modules.md

 ## Options

 The rule takes one or more strings as options: the names of restricted modules.

+It can also take an object with lists of "paths" and gitignore-style "patterns" strings.

 For example, to restrict the use of all Node.js core modules (via https://github.com/nodejs/node/tree/master/lib):